jacobausubel/jacobausubel.github.io/_pages/about.md

 Previously, I was a research assistant at the Pew Research Center, a research intern at the Brookings Institution, and a student fellow at the Penn Program on Opinion Research and Election Studies (PORES).
 I hold a Bachelor of Arts in Political Science from the University of Pennsylvania and a Master of Arts in Political Science from George Washington University.

-I can be reached via email (jacobausubel@gwmail.gwu.edu).
+I can be reached at jacobausubel@gwmail.gwu.edu.